-Lynch syndrome, also called hereditary non-polyposis colorectal cancer (HNPCC) syndrome is caused by mutations (or changes) in one of five known genes: MLH1, MSH2, MSH6, PMS2, and EPCAM.
+Lynch syndrome, also called hereditary non-polyposis colorectal cancer (HNPCC) syndrome is caused by pathogenic (or harmful) variants in one of five known genes: MLH1, MSH2, MSH6, PMS2, and EPCAM.
 Seeing any of the following in a family could increase the chance for Lynch syndrome:

-Mutations that cause Lynch syndrome are inherited in an autosomal dominant pattern, meaning that children of someone with Lynch syndrome each have a 50% chance to also have Lynch syndrome and the related increased risks for cancer.
-Women and men both have the Lynch syndrome genes and have the same chances to inherit and pass down mutations in these genes, therefore both sides of the family are important to look at when trying to determine if someone has a higher chance to have Lynch syndrome.
+Pathogenic variants that cause Lynch syndrome are inherited in an autosomal dominant pattern, meaning that children of someone with Lynch syndrome each have a 50% chance to also have Lynch syndrome and the related increased risks for cancer.
+Women and men both have the Lynch syndrome genes and have the same chances to inherit and pass down pathogenic variants in these genes, therefore both sides of the family are important to look at when trying to determine if someone has a higher chance to have Lynch syndrome.

 |Cancer type||Risk in the |